SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 but are likewise ignored and don't affect the base or value of the literal.

 Unless otherwise specified,
-the default type of a floating-point literal is the Swift Standard Library type ``Double``, which represents a 64-bit floating-point number.
+the default type of a floating-point literal is the Swift standard library type ``Double``, which represents a 64-bit floating-point number.
-The Swift Standard Library also defines a ``Float`` type, which represents a 32-bit floating-point number.
+The Swift standard library also defines a ``Float`` type, which represents a 32-bit floating-point number.

 .. langref-grammar